Røyrvik Municipality

-The 1585 km2 municipality is the 50th largest by area out of the 356 municipalities in Norway.
-Røyrvik is the 354th most populous municipality in Norway with a population of 441 making it the 3rd smallest municipal population in Norway.
-The municipality's population density is 0.3 PD/km2 and its population has decreased by 10.7% over the previous 10-year period.
+The 1585 km2 municipality is the 50th largest by area out of the 357 municipalities in Norway.
+Røyrvik Municipality is the 355th most populous municipality in Norway with a population of 423 making it the 3rd smallest municipal population in Norway (after Modalen Municipality and Utsira Municipality).
+The municipality's population density is 0.3 PD/km2 and its population has decreased by 15.1% over the previous 10-year period.

 General information

-The municipality of Røyrvik was established on 1 July 1923 when it was separated from the municipality of Grong.
+The municipality of Røyrvik was established on 1 July 1923 when it was separated from the large Grong Municipality.
 Initially, the population was 392.
 The municipal boundaries have not since changed.
 On 1 January 2018, the municipality switched from the old Nord-Trøndelag county to the new Trøndelag county.

 Name

 The municipality (originally the parish) is named after the old Røyrvik farm (historically: Røirviken) since the first Røyrvik Church was built there (in 1828).
 The first element is røyr which means "Arctic char".
 The last element is vik which means "inlet".

+On 13 June 2014, the national government approved a resolution to add a co-equal, official Southern Sami language name for the municipality: Raarvihke.
+The spelling of the Sami language name changes depending on how it is used.
+It is called Raarvihke when it is spelled alone, but it is Raarvihken tjïelte when using the Sami language equivalent to "Røyrvik Municipality".